mfilipa97/26b-fizzbuzz/README.md

 npm install
 ```
 ### Install separated
-Ensure that the [Jest](https://jestjs.io/docs/getting-started) is installed.
+Ensure that [Jest](https://jestjs.io/docs/getting-started) is installed.
 You can install it using:

 ```bash
 npm install --save-dev jest
 ```
-Ensure that the [Parcel](https://parceljs.org/getting-started/webapp/) is installed.
+Ensure that [Parcel](https://parceljs.org/getting-started/webapp/) is installed.
 You can install it using:
 ```bash
 npm install --save-dev parcel
 ```